Arts & Culture Beaches Guided Tours Parks

 If you’re lucky, you might just discover your own little private beach at one of the many small beaches found along Point Pinos in Pacific Grove, California.
 Known for the Point Pinos Lighthouse that overlooks the beachfront, Point Pinos offers several small sandy coves right at the point and nearby in both directions.
 At lower tides and during calm seas, there are a ton of tide pools to explore.
 The rocks all along the point invite exploration, but be careful and watch out for rising tides and large waves.
 This beach is known for much higher than average waves.

 There are several pullouts and parking areas along Ocean View Boulevard and Sunset Drive.
 Restrooms can be found next to the Pacific Grove Golf Links golf course and Crespi Pond across the street.
 The historic Point Pinos Lighthouse sits in the center of the golf course near the intersection of Asilomar and Lighthouse Avenue.
-Stop by for a quick tour of the lighthouse mid-day Thursday through Monday.
+Open Saturday 11:00 am - 1:00 pm and Sunday 1:00-3:00 pm.

 Big Sur Adventures